Recommendations For Trailer Frame Painting

 (And finishing other DIY Projects.)

-Now you’ve invested all that time and effort into building an awesome trailer, how should you finish it?
+Now you have invested all that time and effort into building an awesome trailer, how should you finish it?
 Of course we don’t want it to rust.
 And, we want it to last.
 So, here are some recommendations for trailer frame painting / finishing.
-Actually, we’ll cover the finishing of trailers in general.
+Actually, we will cover the finishing of trailers in general.

-While we could go a lot of different ways with this article, we’ll cover the basic steel frame (welding).
+While we could go a lot of different ways with this article, we will cover the basic steel frame (welding).
 Trailer frame painting is similar for other materials, including aluminum, though the prep is different.
 If you have another material, ask about prep from the source of the paint.

 Prepare For The Finish

 Paint shows a million flaws, so take your time and prepare the frame.
-While it may seem fine with a quick glance around, those ugly bits of weld will really stick out when it’s painted.
+While it may seem fine with a quick glance around, those ugly bits of weld will really stick out after you paint it.
 Here are the areas to focus on:

 Welds.
 The first step in prep is to clean-up all around the welds.
 Splatter is a big one, so knock all those little “BB’s” off and grind the ugly welds as needed.
 Most of the little “BB’s” will come off by hard scraping with a flat screwdriver or flat edged scrap of steel.
 A grinder works for the rest.